 A mention of Glenisla Kirk is also made in a History of Banff Estate by George Halliburton in 1627.

 After numerous repairs and renovations in the 17th and 18th century, the church was deemed beyond repair and was replaced by the current parish church, which was built in 1821.

 The church today is a very simple building with a seating capacity which has been reduced from the seven hundred seats when it was built to the present one hundred and seventy seats.

-Glenisla Kirk was closed by the Church of Scotland in May 2013 and was purchased and placed within a charity so that it can be managed independently by Glenisla residents for future use of all those who value its place within this beautiful Glen.
+Glenisla Kirk was closed by the Church of Scotland in May 2013 and was purchased and placed within a charity so that it can be managed independently by Glenisla residents for the future use of all those who value its place within this beautiful Glen.

 The church has recently undergone extensive repairs by The Trustees to sort dry rot problems throughout the building.

 Glenisla Kirk holds locally run informal evening services on the 1st Sunday of the month (Apr - Dec), at 6.30pm and a Watch Night Service on Christmas Eve at 11.30pm.
 All are very welcome.

 Bookings for Weddings and Funerals are welcome with Glenisla Village Hall and Glenisla Hotel being well placed to assist with these functions.